dvcrn/maskedemail-cli/README.md

 #### 1. Username + Password

-The easiest is to use the built-in auth command to get your access token + accountid
+The easiest is to use the built-in auth command to get your access token + accountid.
+However the token does eventually expire and you'll need to re-auth, so I'd recommend using the 1Password method explained in 2. instead

 ```
 $ maskedemail-cli auth <email> <password>